 received her B.A. in Theatre at Winthrop University and studied directing with Omaha Magic Theatre.
 In college, she designed a children’s program for Rock Hill Community Theatre and was a member of Alpha Psi Omega, the national dramatic honor society.
-As a youth, she got her start in camera work and participated in the Governor’s School for the Arts theatre program.
+As a youth, she got her start in camera work and participated in the South Carolina Governor’s School for the Arts & Humanities theatre program.
 She has been involved on stage and behind the scenes with many theatres here in the Upstate since moving to the area.
-Currently she is a founding company member of the improv and classical comedy group, The Distracted Globe; and she is seen regularly at the Café & Then Some.
+She was a founding company member of the improv and classical comedy group, The Distracted Globe; and she is seen regularly at the Café & Then Some.
 Since 1999, Traysie has contributed many hours to SC Children’s Theatre projects in the field as a teacher, program developer, director, and performer for our Theatre Arts Conservatory, the KNOW WAY Real Life Drama program, 2nd Stage Productions, and Mainstage Productions.
 She also serves as SCCT's Principal Teaching Artist.

 is a graduate from Clemson University, the Fine Arts Center, The Warehouse Theater’s Journeyman Program and is an actor for SCCT's KNOW WAY real life drama program.
 Formally trained in contemporary and classical acting, stage combat, diction, movement, and technical theatre, Jason can be seen as a regular member of Upstate Shakespeare Festival, as well as theatres throughout the Upstate.
 He also serves as a facilitator for SCCT's KNOW WAY real life drama program.

-is thrilled to be teaching, performing, choreographing, and directing for SCCT.
-She enjoys teaching Musical Theater Movement during the school year and Summer Camps.
-She has not only been seen in the classroom but in the 2nd Stage shows, touring productions, and main stage shows.
-Most recently she choreographed Annie and Jingle Arrgh The Way!.
+is thrilled to be the Know Way Administrator over SCCT’s educational touring programs.
+She also enjoys teaching, performing, choreographing, and directing for SCCT.
+Most recently she choreographed Snow White and the Prince, Fancy Nancy, and The Wizard of Oz and directed The Invisible Dragon.
 She performed as Lucy in The Lion, Witch, and the Wardrobe and takes on many roles in Nick Nutrition, an educational show about making healthy eating choices.
 Other previous credits include The National Tour of The Wizard of Oz (u/s Dorothy), shows at Flat Rock Playhouse(Flat Rock, NC) and The Little Theatre On The Square (Sullivan, IL).
 She holds a BFA in Musical Theater, Minor in Dance from Elon University.
 Her favorite credits include Cats (Jennyanydots), Fiddler On The Roof (Chava), and 9 to 5 (Kathy).
-She currently teaches dance at Anderson University, Carolina Ballet Theatre, and SCCT.
+She currently teaches Musical Theater Jazz and Tap at Anderson University. www.laurenimhoff.com